 Next, let’s limit who can see your Facebook posts and personal info.
 Click the same downwards facing arrow in the top right hand corner as before and click Settings.

-Click Privacy in the left hand column and under Who Can See My Stuff? look for Who Can See My Future Posts?
+Or click the downwards arrow in the top right hand corner and click Settings.
+Click Privacy in the left hand column and under Your activity look for Who Can See My Future Posts?
 It should say Friends – change it if it doesn’t.
 If it says Public, then everything you post is shared with the entire internet.

-For extra control choose More Options and select Custom from the dropdown.
+For extra control choose More Options and select More from the dropdown and then Specific friends.
 This lets you specify individuals you don’t want to share your Facebook posts with.
 Perhaps work colleagues or family members you don't want to be able to see every detail of your life.
 Sorry mum.

 Step 3: Want to share?